 How to Deduct Business Insurance Expenses

 Costs you pay for most kinds of business insurance are deductible for tax purposes on your business income tax forms.
-In this article, we'll look at the various types of business insurance and their deductibility.
-You can also find out where to deduct these business insurance expenses, depending on your business type and tax form.
+Below is a look at the various types of business insurance and their deductibility and info where to deduct these business insurance expenses, depending on your business type and tax form.

 Business Insurance Expenses You May Deduct

 A typical business insurance policy will cover several types of coverage.
 The cost of these types of insurance is deductible business expenses.
 These coverages include:

 - Property insurance, casualty insurance, and general liability insurance (often sold together).
 The property portion protects against loss or damage to property you own and the contents.
 If you lease space, the landlord has insurance on the building, and you have insurance on the contents.
 The casualty and liability sections deal with all kinds of employer liability, commercial auto liability, and general crime insurance.